smolijar/gitwiki-thesis/src/analysis/user-access.md

 Since none of the examples from the said group are convenient^[Not impossible -- they could be used.
 They are inconvenient however, because the system as a whole would need to be used, while only utilizing a mere fraction of it.
 The provided SCM features are not to be used.], software that serves only authorization purpose is discussed.
 There are two examples: Gitorious [@gitorious] and Gitolite [@gitolite].
 Gitorious is no longer maintained, since it has been acquired by GitLab in 2015 [@gitorious:gitlab].
-The fact that Gitolite, which is still maintained, was for some time used by GitLab as an authorization layer, makes it even more relevant, given the GitLab's popularity.
+The fact that Gitolite, which is still maintained, was for a time used by GitLab as an authorization layer, renders it even more relevant, given the GitLab's popularity.
-One of the reasons for that is that GitLab faced performance issues with extensive count of repositories and users. [@gitolite:gitlab]
+One of the reasons for that is that GitLab faced performance issues with an extensive count of repositories and users. [@gitolite:gitlab]
-This might become an issue for the massive corporations, but since Gitolite performance issues with configuration parsing occurred at over 560 thousand LOC of configuration files and 42 thousand repositories reached by Fedora, it should be just fine for the purpose. [@gitolite:perf]
+This might become an issue for the massive corporations, but since Gitolite performance issues with configuration parsing occurred at over 560 thousand LOC of configuration files and 42 thousand repositories reached by Fedora, it should be sufficient for the purpose. [@gitolite:perf]

 Two examples are distinguished to compare in this section as possible candidates for the authorization tool to use in the project.
 GitLab and Gitolite are inspected for the purpose closely in the rest of the subsection.

 ### GitLab